Saturday, 15 January 2022

 Hakimon ka Maqbara.
 (15.12.2021.)

-The tomb of Lala Rukh is situated in the same garden, about a hundred meters in the north at 33°49'17.1"N, 72°41'30.7"E. The grave of Lala Rukh is inside a walled garden and the cenotaph of the grave is constructed on a raised platform with a height of about six feet.
-The walled enclosure is square in shape and has one door in the south to enter.
-The four corners are in the shape of small guard rooms.
-Nobody can tell exactly who is buried here.
-But it is said that one of Akbar’s daughters, princess Lala Rukh is buried here.
+The tomb of Lala Rukh is situated within the same garden, about a hundred meters to the north, at 33°49'17.1"N, 72°41'30.7"E. The grave lies inside a walled enclosure, with the cenotaph built on a raised platform about six feet high.
+The enclosure is square in shape and has a single entrance on the southern side.
+Each of the four corners contains a small guardroom-like structure.
+The true identity of the person buried here is uncertain, but tradition holds that it is the resting place of Princess Lala Rukh, one of Emperor Akbar’s daughters.

 Tariq Amir